 “Clinical assessment of distress or impairment, like clinical assessment of transvestic sexual arousal, is usually dependent on the individual’s self-report.” p.
 703

 To support NCSF, go to www.ncsfreedom.org.
 NCSF relies entirely on your donations to advance the rights of consenting adults and to do advocacy like our DSM Revision Project.
 Please donate now!

-The Atlantic recounts how NCSF, Race Bannon, Guy Baldwin, Charles Moser and Peggy Kleinplatz fought to make the APA acknowledge that BDSM is a healthy form of sexual expression!
-Read the Full Article
+The Atlantic recounts how NCSF, Race Bannon, Guy Baldwin, Charles Moser and Peggy Kleinplatz helped convince the APA to acknowledge that BDSM is a healthy form of sexual expression!

-The DSM-5 marks this transition by attaching the term "disorder" when an unusual sexual interest crosses these boundaries.
+The DSM-5 marks a transition by attaching the term “disorder” when an unusual sexual interest crosses the boundaries.
 So, hypothetically, someone who simply uses shoes to masturbate or whose partner accepts his unusual interest in shoes could be diagnosed with fetishism, but not a fetishistic disorder — unless the fetish crosses the threshold in one of the ways described above.